shockbytes/DanteX/README.md

 The source code has a single sensitive dependency, which is the `GoogleService.json` respectively `GoogleService.plist` file and in `firebase_options.dart`.
 **The configuration files will be provided by @shockbytes upon request**.

+Once the repository is cloned down, developers should run a `pub get` to get the required dependencies.
+After this developers will need to run `dart run build_runner build --delete-conflicting-outputs` to generate the required codegen files for the project.

 ### Testing